Chart Color Schemes

 Educational achievement in Booragoon places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Booragoon is notably high, with 46.5% of residents aged 15 years and above holding university qualifications compared to the state average of 27.9%.
-This figure is also higher than the SA4 region's average of 28.6%.
-Bachelor degrees are the most common at 30.3%, followed by postgraduate qualifications (11.7%) and graduate diplomas (4.5%).
-Vocational pathways account for 24.4% of qualifications among those aged 15 years and above, with advanced diplomas making up 11.0% and certificates 13.4%.
+Booragoon has a notably high level of educational attainment among residents aged 15 years and above, with 46.5% holding university qualifications.
+This figure surpasses both the Western Australian state average (27.9%) and the SA4 region average (28.6%).
+The area's educational advantage is evident in its distribution of qualifications: Bachelor degrees lead at 30.3%, followed by postgraduate qualifications (11.7%), and graduate diplomas (4.5%).
+Vocational pathways account for 24.4% of qualifications, with advanced diplomas making up 11.0% and certificates accounting for 13.4%.

 Frequently Asked Questions - Education